 Nonprofit Pro Bono Partner Program

-We provide pro bono communications support to nonprofit organizations in our community.
+We provide pro bono communications support to nonprofit and mission-driven organizations in our community.

 Here is how it typically works:

 - Comm Lead faculty and staff meet with a representative of your organization and discuss your communication needs.
 Examples of these communication needs include: